ATwinkleInSpace/Dawn/README.md

 Clues distribution has its own meaning

-The answers will also be the hints, so notting them down is suggested
+The answers will also be hints, so notting them down is suggested

 THEY AREN'T WHAT THEY SEEM TO BE